Bjornhona/Sculpted_goddess/README.md

 ## Credits
 Thank you very much to David J. Malan for great explanations during all of his teaching sessions and also to the rest of the team at Harvard CS50 for a very professional build up couse.
-I found good inspiration for this particular project online, great thanks to FIREcalc and cFIREsim.
+I found good inspiration for this particular project online, great thanks to https://dribbble.com/shots/7087226-Meal-Planning-Web-App-Design/attachments/88969?mode=media by Kyle Torres.

 #### Anything else that seems useful